- Gut Fix 101

 The Truth About Sugar

 Your body has no biological need for fructose (fruit sugar).
 It can make all the glucose it needs without it.
 Added sugar, especially in large amounts, harms metabolism and contributes to chronic illness.
 Natural sugar in whole fruits is safer because fiber helps protect your body from sugar spikes.
+Table sugar is a highly refined bonded disaccharide sweetener; 50% glucose and 50% fructose.

 American Heart Association Guidelines: